My Home Art Studio . . .

 A little about me . . .

-I grew up in Marin County with a fascination for drawing and building Lego cities.
-Focused on becoming an urban planner, I graduated UC Santa Barbara (Environmental Studies/Political Science) but the pull toward art, and my parent's steady faith in me, eventually lead me to the Art Center College of Design in Pasadena.
+Hi, I’m Erika Givens, a contemporary mixed media artist and photographer living and working in San Diego, California.
+I grew up in the San Francisco Bay Area with a fascination for drawing and building Hot Wheel and Lego cities.
+Focused on becoming an urban planner, I graduated from UC Santa Barbara (Environmental Studies/Political Science) but the pull toward art eventually lead me to the Art Center College of Design in Pasadena.
 After graduating, I landed at the Nokia Design Center in Los Angeles to work as a Senior Graphic Designer for the Asia Pacific region.
 I later moved on to other creative pursuits at various design firms in the Bay Area.
-My corporate experience at the time spanned from art direction, graphic design, and copywriting, to branding, identity, exhibit and multi media design.
+My corporate experience at the time spanned from art direction, graphic design, and copywriting, to branding, identity, exhibit and multimedia design.
 Several of my projects found recognition in various publications worldwide, like I.D.
 Magazine and one earned a spot in the New York Film Festival.

 In 2004, I got an itch to venture out of the corporate world and whip up a little fun on my own.
 I launched GLEAUX (pronounced *glow*), an uber-custom San Francisco-based stationery and invitation design studio.
-Here, I spent years of grueling, but strangely satisfying, late nights masterminding and meticulously hand-assembling (with the help of my wonderful non-artsy husband) elaborate, out-of-the-box paper creations.
-Before I knew it, without ever spending a dime on advertising, a feature story in the SF Chronicle Magazine, and mentions in the Oakland Tribune, InStyle, SF Magazine, 7x7, and NBC’s Today Show carried me the rest of the way : )
+Here I spent years of grueling but excitingly satisfying late nights masterminding and meticulously hand-assembling elaborate, out-of-the-box paper creations.
+Before I knew it, without ever spending a dime on advertising, a 6 page feature story in the SF Chronicle Magazine and mentions in the Oakland Tribune, InStyle, SF Magazine, 7×7, and NBC’s Today Show carried me the rest of the way.